← Back to Blog

 Small businesses and individuals: Start with customization and basic analytics.
 Dynamic codes are worth the $5-10/month.
 API access is overkill until you’re generating codes programmatically—and you’ll know when that moment arrives.

-Marketing teams live and die by campaign-level reporting.
-Dynamic codes and detailed analytics are non-negotiable.
-If you’re running QR codes across multiple channels, you also need team collaboration so your coworkers aren’t duplicating codes or overwriting each other’s campaigns.
-Check whether the platform lets you group codes by campaign and export data for stakeholder reports.
+Marketing teams need campaign-level reporting.
+Dynamic codes and detailed analytics aren’t optional.
+If you’re running QR codes across multiple channels, you also need team collaboration so people aren’t duplicating codes or overwriting each other’s campaigns.
+Check whether the platform lets you group codes by campaign and export data for reports.

 Developers and enterprises: You already know you need API access and webhooks.
-The real questions are: What are the rate limits?
-Is there a sandbox environment?
-How good is the error handling documentation?
-And does the provider offer an SLA you can actually hold them to?
+The questions that matter are: what are the rate limits?
+Is there a sandbox?
+How good are the error handling docs?
+Does the provider offer an SLA you can actually hold them to?

-Most established platforms handle the basics well.
-The differentiators are in the details: how intuitive is the interface?
-How generous are the plan limits?
-How responsive is support when something goes wrong?
+Most established platforms handle the basics.
+The differences are in the details: how intuitive the interface is, how generous the plan limits are, and how responsive support is when something breaks.

 Frequently Asked Questions